Could a supplement of vitamin D help improve your quality of life if you have IBS?

 This result hasn’t always been replicated.
 Another study found there was no improvement in quality of life after taking a moderate dose of vitamin D (3000iu) for 12 weeks.

 Quality of life scores could be influenced by mood.
-When we feel more positive we can better manage symptoms, and you feel more resiliant.
+When we feel more positive we can better manage symptoms, and you feel more resilient.
 We know that depression and low mood can also be influenced by vitamin D status.

 How to top up vitamin D